abu14/digit-recognition-with-neural-networks/README.md

 </p>

-This is recognizing handwritten digits from the MNIST dataset using CNN.
+This is recognizing handwritten digits from the MNIST dataset using CNNs with 99.3 Accuracy Score.
 For an evern closer look on the steps taken please refer to the notebook.

 ## Project Structure